Take-Me1010/fileOpener/README.md

 **Tips**:
 There is no requirements to open by default application.
 Just right-click the file and click "open(by file-opener)."
+Or if you make it clear, you can do it by setting the executorMap `null`.

 For example, I want to use Paint.NET to open image files.
 First, check the path you install it.
 In my case, it is "C:\Program Files\paint.net\paintDotNet.exe".